a1791796/aodi-intern-data_analytics-repo/36git_understanding.md

 What does each command do?
+git checkout main -- <file>
+This will replace your local file with the version from main, all other files in your branch stay the same

 git cherry-pick <commit>:
 lets you take an individual commit from one branch and apply it to another branch.